-For the most part, Release II-A of the measurement coprocessor software provides the same HP BASIC keyword functionality as does an HP 9000 Series 200/300 BASIC Workstation, as described in the keyword dictionary in the HP BASIC Language Reference manual.
+For the most part, Release III of the measurement coprocessor software (BASIC/DOS 6.2) provides the same keyword functionality as does BASIC/WS 6.2.
 However, there are a few keywords that function differently for the measurement coprocessor.
-Also, Release II-A provides additional functionality for several keywords, principally to support DFS mass storage.
+Also, some keywords have additional functionality.